niallkp/attic/AAREADME.txt

 This directory contains marker files to indicate which Wikis relate to retired projects.

-The contents are checked out to a directory on the webserver that hosts project websites: https://github.com/apache/infrastructure-p6/blob/production/modules/cwiki_asf/manifests/init.pp
+The contents are copied to cwiki-retired branch, checked out to a directory on the webserver that hosts Confluence Wikis: https://github.com/apache/infrastructure-p6/blob/production/modules/cwiki_asf/manifests/init.pp

 It is invoked by the cwiki vhosts: